 “I am the good shepherd who lays down his life for the sheep.”

-These words conjure up a beatific, bucolic portrait: A flock grazing on verdant pasture, nearby a brave and vigilant shepherd ready to lay down his or her(1) life for the living, breathing, four-legged woolly collection of the family’s wealth.
+A flock grazes on verdant pasture.
+Nearby, a vigilant and valiant shepherd stands ready to lay down life for the living, breathing, four-legged woolly collection of the family’s wealth.

-In Christian tradition and theology, this image is incarnate in Jesus, our good shepherd, who in his crucifixion laid down his life for us, his sheep.
+Traditionally and theologically, Jesus is the…our good shepherd, who, in his crucifixion, laid down his life for us, his sheep.

 And thank goodness, thank God, Jesus, our good shepherd defines the community: “I have other sheep that do not belong to this fold and I must bring them also.”

-For we, given our personal, individual perspectives, preferences, and prejudices would be tempted (and, doubtless, at times, succumb to the temptation) to make our chosen company a society of our peers.
-Folk who think and feel and act as we do.
+For we, given our individual, personal perspectives, preferences, and prejudices would be tempted and succumb to the temptation to make our chosen company a society of our peers.
+Folks who think and feel and act as we do.
 Jesus calls as his flock all whom he sees and knows and loves, all for whom he gave his life.

-And all so that we might learn the will and live the way of the One who lays down his life for us.
-All that we will “know love by this, that as Jesus laid down his life for us, then we ought to lay down our lives for one another.”
+And all so that we will know love by this, that Jesus laid down his life for us and we ought to lay down our lives for one another.

-I close with a bit of contemporary social commentary and life-and-faith, life of faith application…
+I close with a bit of personal contemporary social commentary and life-application.

-Jesus is our good shepherd who lays down his life for us.
-We know love by this, as Jesus laid down his life for us, we are to lay down our lives for all.
+Jesus, our good shepherd, lays down his life for us.
+We know love by this.
+As Jesus laid down his life for us, we are to lay down our lives for all.